 Read: Most beautiful cities in France

 Insure your trip to France for unforeseen situations – including trip cancellation, lost and damaged bags, medical emergency, etc. Get your travel insurance quotes here

 The official language of France is French.
 Hotels, tour operators, stores, and restaurant service providers spoke both English and French.

 On our Paris trip, we did interact with passers-by looking for directions, and all the people we spoke to were very friendly and helpful.
 Yes, they do speak French extensively, but they did understand English and they responded back in broken English.

 One of them also used Google translate to respond back to us

 Hint: Download Duolingo to learn a few common French phrases or words.
 Google Translate is a handy app as well.
 Not to forget, offline maps for directions.

 What to pack for Paris?
 Packing for Paris outfits and essentials

-For your trip to Paris, wear pretty dresses, clean cut pants/jeans and of course the usual travel essentials.
+For your trip to Paris, wear pretty dresses, clean-cut pants/jeans and of course the usual travel essentials.
 Read our guide to packing for Europe for all seasons

 - Carry your passport, documents in an RFID protected passport holder